Old Fashioned Deviled Ham

 Instructions

-• In food processor, pulse chopped ham 3 quick times
+• In food processor, pulse chopped ham 3-8 quick times until it's finely ground, but not pureed; transfer to medium size mixing bowl

-½ cup mayonnaise, 1 tablespoon Dijon mustard, ½ teaspoon Worcestershire sauce, ¼ cup celery, ½ teaspoon onion, ½ teaspoon white vinegar, 1 teaspoon hot sauce, ½ tablespoon relish, drained, ¼ teaspoon garlic powder (optional)
+½ cup mayonnaise, 1 tablespoon Dijon mustard, ½ teaspoon Worcestershire sauce, ¼ cup celery, ¼ teaspoon onion powder, ½ teaspoon white vinegar, 1 teaspoon hot sauce, ¼ teaspoon garlic powder

 • Add salt and pepper to taste